simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

    {{< image src="images/post/ihl-skimage-pr-gaussian.gif" >}}

-### The strategy "skimage"
+### The strategy "edge"

 Our extended version of the **IHL** is fully compatible to the existing version.
 Using the "[Strategy](https://refactoring.guru/design-patterns/strategy)" design pattern I was able to make the adaption as less invasive as possible.

-If you import the **IHL** library as usual, nothing changes:
+This means that if you import the **IHL** library as usual, it uses till the `pyautogui` module for image recognition:

     Library  ImageHorizonLibrary  reference_folder=...

-{{< notice "note" >}}
-ImageHorizonLibrary still uses by default the image recognition machanism of the PyautoGUI library.
-{{< /notice >}}

 Now let's say that a *needle* image cannot be found in the *haystack* because of too much deviating pixels.
-In that case (and only then!) you have a reason to switch the strategy to edge detection.
-This is done by the keyword `Set Strategy`:
+In that case (and only then!) you have a reason to switch the strategy with the keyword `Set Strategy`:

-    Set Strategy  skimage
+    Set Strategy  edge

 From that moment on, all existing keywords of the **IHL** are using edge detection for image recognition.

-As in PyautoGUI, `confidence` is also allowed here.
-But we doubt that this is necessary because the images are still cleaned.
-There should not be any pixel deviations at this time anymore.
+Both reference and screenshot image are reduced to their very relevant content (= the edges) bofore they are compared against.

+In certain situations it possible that even after the edge detection the reference image can't be found on the screenshot (e.g. when artifacts of RDP/Citrix compression resulted in a little different edge line).

+But pixel deviations like this occur only *along* the edge line, thus they are *relevant* imageinformation.
+In this case, a smaller confidence level of `0.9` for example is sufficient to get a robust image detection even in this case.

 ### The image debugger